Gotham Roller Derby: WFTDA Competition

 The Gotham Girls All-Stars lost their first inter-league bout in September 2005, against the Dairyland Dolls of Mad Rollin' Dolls of Madison, Wisconsin, 82-72.
 In February 2006, the All-Stars competed at the first WFTDA-sanctioned roller derby tournament, the Dust Devil, in Tucson, Arizona where they finished in 10th place.

 The All-Stars are five-time Women's Flat Track Derby Association champions, winning the Hydra trophy in 2008 and from 2011 through 2014.
 From the introduction of the WFTDA Division system in 2013 through March 2017, Gotham was continuously the top-ranked league in the organization until Victorian Roller Derby League took over top spot.

 In 2018, Gotham received a bye directly to WFTDA Championships, by placing within the top four teams overall, as the third seed, in the June 30 rankings.
 At Championships in New Orleans, Gotham won the bronze medal with a 164-151 victory against Denver Roller Derby.
+In 2019 Gotham once again received a bye directly to the WFTDA Championships at which they won the silver medal.

+The WFTDA rankings were suspended in April 2020 due to the COVID-19 pandemic before re-starting in February 2023 in a new format, in which Gotham ranked 3rd in the Northeast Region.
+Gotham lost in the semi-final round when WFDTA Championships re-started in 2024.